ngerritsen/containor/README.md

 ### Lazy resolving

 This is handy for client side code, where scripts load asynchronously.
-Lazy waits for the dependency to be registered, then runs the callback.
+Lazy waits for the dependency (and all of it's sub-dependencies, this can be nested infinitely deep) to be registered, then runs the callback.
 If the dependency is already there it will resolve immediately.

 ```js
 container.lazy('Foo', foo => {